 While the Compensation Committee reviews the competitiveness of each NEO's total direct compensation, it does not target specific percentiles among peer companies when setting compensation levels.
 Rather, the Compensation Committee considers peer group data among several other factors in setting pay levels.
 Other factors include each executive's individual performance, level of responsibility, knowledge, tenure, and experience, as well as internal pay equity among executives with similar experience and job responsibilities.

-Generally, as employees move to higher levels of responsibility with greater ability to influence financial results, the percentage of performance-based pay will increase.
-Total direct compensation received by our NEOs is comprised of the following elements:
+Generally, as employees move to higher levels of responsibility with greater ability to influence financial results, the percentage of performance-based pay increases.

+Total target direct compensation received by our NEOs in 2023 was comprised of the following elements.